d3ledger/notary/btc-withdrawal/README.md

 ### How to deploy

 Typically, the service runs as a part of the `btc-dw-bridge`.
 But this guide may be helpful anyway.
 1) Create `transfers.d3.wallet` and set a path to the wallet in the configuration file.
 Nodes must have the same transfer wallet.
-The path to the wallet must be the same as in `btc-deposit` configuration file.
+The path to the wallet must be the same as in the `btc-deposit` configuration file.
-2) Create Bitcoin blockchain folder and set a path to the storage in the configuration file.
+2) Create a Bitcoin blockchain folder and set a path to the storage in the configuration file.
 3) Set a list of Bitcoin full node hosts in the configuration file.
 Hosts may be taken from https://bitnodes.earn.com if no D3 controlled node was deployed yet.
-4) Run service with `gradlew runBtcWithdrawal` command.
+4)  Run the service with the `gradlew runBtcWithdrawal` command.
 Wait until the service stops downloading  Bitcoin blockchain headers.
-If you work with MainNet it may take a long time(1-2 days).
+If you work with MainNet it may take a long time (1-2 days).
 Once blockchain data is downloaded, it can be used by other nodes in order to skip this time-consuming step.
 Just copy the contents of `btc-withdrawal.bitcoin.blockStoragePath`.